casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 ### 1. Preparing the CEP-47 contract repository

-Refer to the [contract preparation](prepare.md) step to prepare the NFT contract for deployment.
+Refer to the [contract preparation](prepare.md) step to prepare the [NFT contract](https://github.com/casper-ecosystem/casper-nft-cep47) for deployment.
 This step will make the build environment, create the target location and compile the contract to a .wasm file.

 - Output from this would be a Wasm file (Eg: *cep47-token.wasm), which is later used by the JS compiler for contract deployment.

 ### 2. Preparing the JS client repository
 The JS client can be used to install the smart contract on the Casper Network and perform further actions with the contract.
 We are using the JS client classes to invoke the NFT installation on the network using a pre-defined set of environment variables.

-### 3. Cloning the JS client repository
 Clone the [casper-contracts-js-clients](https://github.com/casper-network/casper-contracts-js-clients) repository using the following command.

 ```
 git clone https://github.com/casper-network/casper-contracts-js-clients.git
 ```

-### 4. Adding the environment variables
+### 3. Adding the environment variables

 1. In the root folder of the newly-cloned repository, copy or rename the sample .env file from *.env.cep47.example* to *.env.cep47*:
   ```bash